f5devcentral/f5-agility-labs-sslviz/docs/class6/module1/lab2.rst

    to facilitate using any name under the "*f5labs.com*" sub-domain.

-   Invidual server certificates are also included for the following applications: jsapp1.f5labs.com, jsapp2.f5labs.com, gwapp1.f5labs.com, gwapp2.f5labs.com, and gwapp3.f5labs.com.
+   Individual server certificates are also included for the following applications: jsapp1.f5labs.com, jsapp2.f5labs.com, gwapp1.f5labs.com, gwapp2.f5labs.com, and gwapp3.f5labs.com.

 |